main-content

 Find a BOTOX® Specialist

-Finding a doctor who specializes in Spasticity is key and could be an important step in managing your treatment.
+Finding a BOTOX® doctor who specializes in Spasticity is key and could be the most important choice to manage your treatment.

 Please note: Although we update our directory regularly, this list may not have current provider information.
 This list is compiled by AbbVie and includes physicians known to have experience with BOTOX® in the past 5 years.
 The results shown may not be inclusive of all physicians who may have experience with BOTOX® or therapies like BOTOX® in your area.
 Please see the Terms & Conditions for additional details.